We Replaced a $5k/Month SaaS Stack With Claude Code. Here's What Changed.

 That development investment paid back in month two.

-Pro: 10x cheaper with better customization
+Pro: 10x cheaper, better customization

-Con: Technical maintenance is now our responsibility
+Con: Technical maintenance is now our problem

 Pro: We own the code